sheryew/tp/docs/UserGuide.md

 - `list` followed by `claim 1 $/-500` deducts $50 from the claims of the 1st employee in the list.
 - `list` followed by `claim 2 $/+60` adds $60 to the claims of the 2nd employee in the list.

-### Adding Employee’s Leave: `add_leave`
+### Adding Employee’s Leave: `leave`

-Adds a new leave for an employee.
+Adds leave months for an employee.

-Format:  `add_leave INDEX m/MONTH`
+Format:  `leave INDEX m/MONTHS`

 - The `INDEX` refers to the index number shown in the displayed employee list.
-- The index **must be a positive integer** 1,2,3, ...
+- The `INDEX` **must be a positive integer** 1,2,3, ...
-- The `MONTH` refers to the month of the leave the employee is taking in integer format (between 1-12).
+- The `MONTHS` refers to the month of the leave the employee is taking in integer format (between 1-12).
+- Positive `MONTHS` add leaves on the specified months and negative `MONTHS` remove them.

 Examples:
-- `list` followed by `add_leave 1 m/3` adds a leave on January for the 1st employee in the list.
+- `list` followed by `leave 1 m/3,4` adds leaves in March and April for the 1st employee in the list.
-- `list` followed by `add_leave 3 m/12` adds a leave on December for the 3rd employee in the list.
+- `list` followed by `leave 3 m/11,-12` adds a leave in Nov and removes a leave in Dec for the 3rd employee in the list.

 ### Viewing all employees' leaves : `view_leave`